ragaie/Viper-Unitest/README.md

 # This is just real demo for VIPER && UnitTest:-

-## There is many another layer just for supporting demo app not compitable with real app.
+## There is many another layer just for supporting demo app not compatiable with real app will need more modification

 ## All comuncation between layers done throw protocol.